 This will help you to not miss out on an instant sale.
 You can also hand out flyers or some other hard copy graphics with details about your products.
 The best way to make an offline campaign work is by identifying places or events related to what you sell.

 If you’re moving headphones and portable speakers, try presenting at a live music event.
-People can try them out and buy digitally.
+People can try them out and buy them digitally.
 For those selling BBQ Sauce and other food inputs, consider staging a small demonstration at a food festival or cook-off.

 Conduct Social Challenges